INL/BlackLab/doc/technical/blacklab-internals.md

 the forward index, we would have to retrieve the original input file, get XML snippet corresponding with our match, and parse it to get the annotation values.
 Needless to say this would be way too slow.

-The forward index is also used to resolve "global constraints", such as in a Corpus Query like `A:[] "and" B:[] :: A.word = B.word`.
-The global constraint is the part after `::`, and it is used to filter hits found using the part before `::`.
+The forward index is also used to resolve "capture constraints", such as in a Corpus Query like `A:[] "and" B:[] :: A.word = B.word`.
+The capture constraint is the part after `::`, and it is used to filter hits found using the part before `::`.

 Finally, the forward index can be used to speed up certain searches that would be slow using Lucene's